pitkajuh/libreMCM/README.md

 The goal of libreMCM (libre Multi Compartment Modelling) is to be a free (free as in freedom) software for carrying out deterministic and probabilistic modelling.

+## How to build

+In order to build libreMCM for Linux, run the following commands mkdir build cd build/ cmake .. make

 ## Quick start

 1. In order to create a simulation, the following files are required: compartments.csv, compartments, bin and sim_params.
 Check the contents of the files from the tutorials folder in order to see, how they should created.